Dionysi/infomov_tmpl/README.md

 3. We must download the following binaries:
     - GLFW: https://www.glfw.org/download.
 Download the 64-bit Windows binaries.
 From the corresponding vc-folder copy the 'glfw3.lib' file to the lib directory in your project.
 Include the entire GLFW folder from the glfw-include folder to your project's include directory.
     - Glew: http://glew.sourceforge.net/.
-Download the 'Windows 32-bit and 64-bit' binaries.
-Copy the glew32.lib file from lib\Release\x64 to you 'lib' folder in the project directory.
-Similarly, copy the entire content from the GL folder from \include\GL to a new directory in your 'include' directory of your project named 'glew' (you must create this directory yourself).
+(1) Download the 'Windows 32-bit and 64-bit' binaries.
+(2) Copy the glew32.lib file from lib\Release\x64 to you 'lib' folder in the project directory.
+(3) Copy the entire content from the GL folder from .\include\GL to a new directory in your 'include' directory of your project named 'glew' (you must create this directory yourself).
+(4) Finally, copy the glew.dll file from .\bin\Release\x64 to your solution directory.

 Your project directory should now contain the following folders:
 - $(ProjectDir)/glew/[contents from the glew_download_folder/include/GL]